ericsink/SQLitePCL.raw/README.md

 ## How do I build this?

-For Xamarin Studio, use SQLitePCL\_XamarinStudio.sln
+For Xamarin Studio, use SQLitePCL\_XamarinStudio.sln.

-For Visual Studio, use SQLitePCL\_VisualStudio.sln
+For Visual Studio, use SQLitePCL\_VisualStudio.sln.
+The current build setup is expecting you to have Visual Studio 2012 *and* Visual Studio 2013, the latter with Update 2 installed for the Phone 8.1 stuff.

 ## Which PCL profile is supported?